 * An article in The Shropshire Magazine by John Hobbs (1953) – ‘Artists from Shropshire‘ – mentions thirty-eight (very) obscure sculptors & painters – but not Marga.

 * No British museum has any of her glass works – not even the Ely Stained Glass Museum.
-Though American museums do have her work!
+American museums do have her work, but rarely show it.

 * The Gazeteer of Shropshire by Mike Raven mentions Neville Cardus the cricket writer in its list of Famous Shrewsbury People, but not Margaret Rope.
 In fact she is not mentioned in the whole book